At sunrise, the gates of Dunnval, barred overnight, creaked open.

 “Be still!”
 Taber thundered.
 “What reason did he give?”

-Tyrel hadn’t bothered to think up a reason; he’d assumed that simply stating he’d failed would be enough.
+Tyrel hadn’t bothered to think up a reason.
+He’d assumed, in his fatigue, that simply stating he’d failed would be enough.
 He couldn’t tell the truth, or even if they let him go, Madoc would be killed, he was sure of it.
 Sunrise would be no rescue here.
 An out-and-out lie wouldn’t be believed.

 So he spoke the truth that no one in the forts ever said in more than whispers.
 “It was because I see no honour in the slaughter and enslavement of civilians who cannot fight back, and because I feel this makes us nothing but bullies and thieves.
 Banvard’s Chief did not feel this was acceptable in a Chief’s heir.”